 We’re proud to offer a study option for all.
 Get to know some of our most popular pre-enrolment questions.

-At APC we look for commitment, passion and the like to ensure you will be committed to completing the course.
-We want to see our students succeed and give people of all backgrounds the chance to enter the emergency health care industry.
+We look for commitment, passion and drive in individuals to ensure success in studying at APC.
+We want to give people of all backgrounds the chance to enter the pre-hospital healthcare industry and thrive.

 *You may apply and enrol holding your learner’s (L) licence, however, you will need a provisional licence (P) before attending Workshop 1 (approximately 12 months into your preferred course).

 Clinical Placement checks, prior to the time of placement:

 We encourage you to reach out so we can put you in touch with one of our Course Advisors who can help guide you and work through any relevant details before applying.